petterroea/Octree-suite/README.md

 ## Caveats

-The calibration is somewhat wrong due to the color sensor being offset from the depth sensor
+OpenCV calibration is highly dependent on color camera resolution and ArUCo board size.